All Episodes

 The deserts actually reflect heat, solar energy, back out into space and keep a balance of heat on the earth.

-No, you're still you need to keep the the the solar panels get to get their convert heat to electrical energy.
+No, the solar panels convert heat to electrical energy.

-Yeah, if it's all about keeping a lot more heat than normal normally would be kept on the earth.
+Yeah, because it's also keeping a lot more heat than normally would be kept on the earth.

 So the greenies are actually polluting the earth by putting solar panels out in the deserts.